curlyeje/Elliott_Portfolio/Tableau AirBnB Project/README.md

 Sheet 4: Average Price per Bedroom - This analysis broke down pricing by bedroom count, offering targeted insight into 3-bedroom homes, which aligned with my friend's investment criteria.

-Average Price per Bedroom Screenshot:
+Average Price per Bedroom Screenshot: https://github.com/curlyeje/Elliott_Portfolio/blob/08d31cc20a339fd3fe727ff10acabfae4c25873f/Tableau%20AirBnB%20Project/Average%20Price%20per%20Bedroom.png

-📈 Sheet 5: Bedroom Listing Volume
+Sheet 5: Bedroom Listing Volume - This visualization revealed the number of listings per bedroom count, helping my friend assess market competition in the 3-bedroom category.

-This visualization revealed the number of listings per bedroom count, helping my friend assess market competition in the 3-bedroom category.
+Bedroom Listing Volume Screenshot:

 📋 Final Dashboard
 All visualizations were compiled into an interactive dashboard to present a clear, data-driven summary of insights.
 This tool empowered my friend to evaluate the Seattle Airbnb market and make a more strategic investment decision.